 All students are expected to participate actively in the daily language practice.
 This is a language course.
 Therefore, students are expected to speak Chinese and interact with classmates and the teacher as much as possible in class.
 Please be sure to focus on class activities throughout each class session.
 Distractions like texting, reading/sending emails, eating, etc. in class are not allowed.
 Please mute and store your cell phones during class time.
+During the synchronous class meetings, per university policy, please TURN ON your webcam for FULL participation, and make sure that it shows your face.
 Class participation and performance will be evaluated based on the following scale:

-- 2= Well-prepared and shows active participation and able to complete the required tasks - 1= Participated but with inadequate preparation - 0= No pre-class preparation, and/or do not participate in-class activities, and/or unable to complete tasks
+2= Webcam remains on throughout each class session.
+Well-prepared and shows active participation and able to complete the required tasks

+1= Webcam is off most of the time, and/or participated but with inadequate preparation

+0= Webcam is off through the entire class session, and/or no pre-class preparation, and/or do not participate in-class activities, and/or unable to complete tasks